Field Trip Information and Guidelines

 1. The SOS holds Public Liability Insurance which covers all individuals who decide to join field trips.

-2. In the absence of an Excursion Secretary, the field trips are being organised by members of the Development & Publicity Sub-Committee, which is acting as the organiser only.
-A leader will be nominated for each trip.
+2. In the absence of an Excursion Secretary, the field trips are being organised by Helen Griffiths, who is acting as the organiser only.
+A leader will be appointed for each trip.

-3. If you decide to join a field trip, please telephone the organiser/leader during the week prior to the trip.
-This is to give an indication of the numbers coming on any trip, and in order to pass on any relevant information such as change in meeting times and/or places, and possible cancellations due to weather conditions.
+3. If you decide to join a field trip, please email Helen at fieldtrips@shropshirebirds.co.uk with your name and mobile number, to let us know that you are coming.
+This is to give us an indication of the group numbers, and in order to pass on any relevant information such as changes in meeting times and/or places, and possible cancellations due to weather conditions.
 Please note that any young people under 17 should be accompanied by a responsible adult.

-4. If you decide that, once you have indicated an interest, you cannot attend, please inform the organiser/leader, so that the group as a whole are not kept waiting for you to arrive at the excursion location.
+4. If you decide that, once you have indicated an interest, that you cannot attend, please inform Helen, so that the group as a whole are not kept waiting for you to arrive at the excursion location.

 5. Those attending a trip should provide a telephone number, preferably a mobile, in case contact is required.

-6. To ensure the health & safety of all concerned, at the beginning of a trip the organiser/leader will give out information about any site hazards, assembly times/places and communication information.
+6. To ensure the health & safety of all concerned, at the beginning of a trip the leader will give out information about any site hazards, assembly times/places and communication information.

-7. If at any time during a trip, you decide to leave the group, please inform the organiser/leader.
+7. If at any time during a trip, you decide to leave the group, please inform the leader.

 9. Members joining field trips should comply with these guidelines, at their own risk.
-If you feel uncomfortable about the conditions under which the trip is being made, or doubtful of your own ability to take part, this should be discussed with the organiser/leader, whose decision to exclude members for whatever reason is final.
+If you feel uncomfortable about the conditions under which the trip is being made, or doubtful of your own ability to take part, this should be discussed with the organiser or leader, whose decision to exclude members for whatever reason is final.

-10. It should be understood that all organisers/leaders are doing so in a purely voluntary capacity on behalf of the SOS.
+11. It should be understood that all organisers and leaders are doing so in a purely voluntary capacity on behalf of the SOS.
 They cannot be held responsible for any unforeseen event and/or incident.

 All of the SOS activities described above are carried out by Shropshire Ornithological Society 2005 (Company Limited by Guarantee, Reg.
 No. 5322294, Charity No. 1108166).